markspan/MovieMerger/README.md

 ## References

 - [Lab Streaming Layer (LSL)](https://labstreaminglayer.readthedocs.io/info/what_is_lsl.html): A system for the unified collection of measurement time series in research.
-- [TimeShot](https://github.com/markspan/TimeShot): A tool for precise timestamping.
+- [TimeShot](https://github.com/markspan/TimeShot): An application for precise timestamping of video frames using LSL.
-- [AudioCapture](https://github.com/labstreaminglayer/App-AudioCapture): An application for capturing audio data.
+- [AudioCapture](https://github.com/labstreaminglayer/App-AudioCapture): An application for capturing audio data using LSL.

-This script is intended for scientific users who need to synchronize and merge video and audio data streams for analysis.
+This script is intended for users who need to synchronize and merge video and audio data streams for analysis.